 Description

 During the mid 1800s, pottery flasks were made in the form of the root vegetables that the liquor was distilled from.
-Home distillers used potatoes, carrots, and turnips to brew strong liquors for personal use and for illegal sales.
+Home distillers used potatoes, carrots, corn, and turnips to brew strong liquors for personal use and for illegal sales.
 The hand made pottery flasks were filled, corked and distributed.
 They have become extremely hard to find as they were often discarded when emptied of their contents.

 This turnip flask has bright glazing – a green neck flows into a cream, pink, and orange ombre body.
 The flask lies sideways on three raised feet, and has the original cork stopper.
 Realistically molded and increasingly rare.